Behavioural Pharmacology (journal)

 Behavioural Pharmacology is a peer-reviewed scientific journal covering the effects of biological active compounds on behaviour in animals, including humans.
-It is published by Lippincott Williams & Wilkins and the current editor-in-chief is professor Louk Vanderschuren (Utrecht University).
+It is published by Lippincott Williams & Wilkins and the current editor-in-chief is professor Bart Ellenbroek (Victoria University of Wellington).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2014 impact factor of 2.148.